openedx/docs.openedx.org/source/community/release_notes/named_release_branches_and_tags.rst

 Open edX Named Release Branches and Tags
 ########################################

 The Open edX community can share knowledge and improvements more easily when most people use the same stable, consistent version of the Open edX codebase.
-To that end, edX creates "Open edX named releases", which are distinct from the daily deployments to edx.org and have a longer release cycle (on the order of six months between each release).
-These releases will be tested both by edX and by the Open edX community.
+To that end, the Build-Test-Release working group creates an "Open edX named release" every six months.
+The Open edX community, led by the Build Test Release working group, tests the release for two months prior to it being made available to the community.
+The codebase is also extensively tested by the 2U/edX team, who deploys the code to the edx.org website multiple times a day.

 Open edX releases are named alphabetically with botanical tree names.